jkerr13/Unit_1_Homework_Case_Study/README.md

 Letus, powered by RentMoola was formed around 2018 - 2019.
 Details and the solutions each provide are difficult to determine, as many social media and publication links are broken on the RentMoola site.
 Looking up Communications on the Letus site simply takes you back to the RentMoola site, so there is some broken information.
 Although many sites says Letus (formerly RentMoola), their Social Media sites say either "Letus by RentMoola" or "Letus".

 When RentMoola started, they were funded by bootstrap sources.
 As they grew, they went out to source new funding.
 According to crunchbase, the company has raised $10M through two venture rounds.
 The first in 2016 where they raised $5M with the lead investor being Conservice.
 The second was in 2017 where they raised an additional $5M with the lead investor being TriView Capital.

+They were also sucessful in a Preferred Share offering in 2019 and generated $3.5M with lead investments from the lead principals of Ayrshire Real Estate Management Inc. (Ayrshire)
 <br><br>
 ## Business Activities

 RentMoola started with the simple financial problem of paying rent.
 Paying rent is a very traditional environment with most Landlords and Property Managers only allowing Cash or Checks.
-RentMoola's mission is to change this environment and make it easy and beneficial to pay rent through other avenues such as Credit Card, PayPal, UnionPay, etc.
+RentMoola's mission is to change this environment and make it easy and beneficial to pay rent through other avenues such as Bank Account, Credit Card, PayPal, UnionPay, etc.

 Now Letus, their primary customer are Renters, Landlords and Property Management Companies.
 In 2019, the market in Canada represented about 4.5 Million Families paying over $54 Billion in rent anually.